GaganBehrh/Travelling-Blog/README.md

 pip install -r requirements.txt

-and include the env.py file whicn should look like this and the user has to fill in these values
+and include the env.py file which should look like this and the user has to fill in these values

 ![env.py sample](static/media/env.py%20sample.PNG)
 ### remote Heroku Deployment: